wbugenis/pizza-code-challenge/README.md

 When the form saves, the user should be redirected to the Restaurant show page.

 The Restaurant show page should show a link to this edit page.

-### 9. Advanced: Display Count of Restaurants on Pizza Index Page

-On the Pizza index page, display the number of Restaurants that have that Pizza next to each Pizza's name.

 ## Rubric